 Flash cards are the most appropriate for focusing in on those last remaining areas in which you are having trouble or keeping those important formulas and processes fresh in your mind.

 When I made flash cards, I didn’t write out every LOS.
 You could, but I think it’s a waste of time for the easy and general stuff that you already know.
 Around this time every year, I skimmed through my curriculum notes again.
 Skimmed doesn’t mean read but it should take around a day for each study session.
-That way you get through the material in a month.
-While I worked through the material, I wrote out flash cards for:
+That way you get through CFA study material in a month.
+While I worked through CFA study material, I wrote out flash cards for:

 - Intense formulas or calculations that I wouldn’t easily remember